Land Conservation Program

 Protect aquatic ecosystems

-Estuaries, pools and even small temporary puddles are critical habitats for the reproduction and/or feeding of various species of frogs.
-Avoid contamination of bodies of water on your property, protect the surrounding vegetation and avoid any type of alteration around these environments.
+Estuaries, pools, and even small temporary puddles are critical habitats for the reproduction and feeding of various frog species.
+Avoid contaminating bodies of water on your property, protect the surrounding vegetation, and refrain from altering these environments in any way.

 5.

-The extraction of firewood, even from dead trees, causes serious damage to the undergrowth, and to the moisture and lighting patterns of the soil ecosystem.
-You can designate areas without firewood extraction on your property.
+The extraction of firewood, even from dead trees, causes significant damage to the undergrowth and disrupts the moisture and light patterns of the soil ecosystem.
+Consider designating areas on your property where firewood extraction is prohibited.

 6.